webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - teams will have a performance ebb and flow.
   - Teams need different types of support and leadership through different positions of lifecycle.
   - Forming: team first time together.
-  - Storming: team figure out roles and each others flaws.
+  - Storming: team figure out roles and initial friction from each others flaws.
   - Norming: positive exchange and cohesiveness between team members.
   - Performing: max cohesiveness and performance.
   - Adjourning: team breaks apart.